Blocking of Twitter in Nigeria

-In January 2022, Nigeria lifted its ban after Twitter agreed to pay an "applicable tax" and establish a legal entity within the country sometime in the first quarter of 2022.
+In January 2022, Nigeria lifted its blocking of Twitter after the platform agreed to establish a legal entity within the country sometime in the first quarter of 2022.

 Background

-On June 1, 2021, Nigerian President Muhammadu Buhari posted a tweet threatening a crackdown on regional separatists "in the language they understand".
+On 1 June 2021, Nigerian President Muhammadu Buhari posted a tweet threatening a crackdown on regional separatists "in the language they understand".
 The next day, Twitter deleted the tweet, claiming it was in violation of Twitter rules, but gave no further details.
 Nigeria's Information Minister Lai Mohammed said that Twitter's actions were part of an unfair double standard, as Twitter had not banned incitement tweets from other groups.
+During the Nigerian Civil War a majority of deaths resulted from the blockade of Biafra which caused the deaths of millions of civilians from starvation, a fact that was not alluded to in the tweet.

-The current Nigerian government has long held concerns over the use of Twitter in the country.
+The Nigerian government has long held concerns over the use of Twitter in the country.
 The ongoing local End SARS protest began on Twitter and got amplified in 2020 when it had 48 million tweets in ten days.
-The current government has floated the idea of social media regulation on different occasions prior to banning Twitter.
+Buhari's government floated the idea of social media regulation on different occasions prior to banning Twitter.
 Attempts to pass an anti-social media bill in the past have failed majorly due to massive outcry on Twitter.
 Days before the ban, the country's minister of information called Twitter's activities in Nigeria suspicious, citing its influence on the End SARS protests.

 Aftermath

-Three days after the ban, it was reported that the ban has cost the country over 6 billion naira and will also contribute to the worsening unemployment in the country.
+Three days after Twitter was suspended, it was reported that the move had cost the country over 6 billion naira and would also contribute to the worsening unemployment in the country.
 ExpressVPN reported an over 200 percent increase in web traffic and searches for VPN spiked across the country.
 In response, Nigeria's Minister of Justice and Attorney General of the Federation Abubakar Malami at first openly threatened to prosecute citizens who bypass the ban using a VPN but then denied saying so after a screenshot of a Twitter deactivation notification he shared on Facebook showed a VPN logo.

-In June 2021, former U.S. President Donald Trump, who was banned from Twitter months before Nigeria's ban following the 2021 United States Capitol attack, praised the ban, stating "Congratulations to the country of Nigeria, who just banned Twitter because they banned their President", and also called on other countries to ban Twitter and Facebook due to "not allowing free and open speech."